 Now comes the fun part!
 Just cut along the lines using your scroll saw… kinda like sewing!
-I promise you, it’s soooo simple. (this is the scroll saw I use, but this one is a lot more affordable and would be a good startup scroll saw)
+I promise you, it’s soooo simple.
+This is the one I use and it’s A.M.A.Z.I.N.G.
+But if you’re looking for a more mid-range (read: less expensive) then this one is also great quality and handles well!
+Whatever you do, don’t buy a scroll saw in the $100-$200 range.
+You’ll regret it for sure.

 This next pic is could be considered an ‘artsy’ aerial image of me operating the scroll saw.
 But then I remembered that this is actually the view that my 6’8” hubs has of me at all times.

 The scroll saw gives you a pretty clean cut, but it’s still a good idea to lightly sand everything down and make it super smooth.
 Like buttah.